istergak/MSc-Computational-Physics-AUTH/Thesis - ML and ANNs regression models for Exotic Star's EOSs/Part 1 - Solving the TOV equations for Hadronic and Quark Stars/README.md

 ## Neutron Stars

-[eos_lib_NS.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/eos_lib_NS.py): module where the main EOSs for the core and the crust EOSs of the Neutron Star are defined (numerically and symbolically) and being stored in lists.
+[eos_lib_NS.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/eos_lib_NS.py): module where the main EOSs for the core and the crust EOSs of the Neutron Stars are defined (numerically and symbolically) and being stored in lists.

 [tov_solver_NS.py](https://github.com/istergak/MSc-Computational-Physics-AUTH/blob/main/Thesis%20-%20ML%20and%20ANNs%20regression%20models%20for%20Exotic%20Star's%20EOSs/Part%201%20-%20Solving%20the%20TOV%20equations%20for%20Hadronic%20and%20Quark%20Stars/tov_solver_NS.py): module to solve the TOV equations serially for a single core EOS of a Neutron Star included in **eos_lib_NS.py** module.
 The crust EOSs are always included.